 A copier is located outside the reference room and costs .10/pg.
 There is a five minute limit of using the photocopier when others are waiting.
 The photocopier accepts coins, $1 bills, and older $5 bills.
 Payment by check or credit card is also available–please ask for assistance at the circulation desk.
 A reader-printer for copying microforms is available in the reference room.

-The library has a “KIC” (Knowledge Imaging Center) scanner located near the photocopier outside the computer lab.
-This scanner is free of charge for use by all library patrons.
+The library has 2 “KIC” (Knowledge Imaging Center) scanners located near the photocopier outside the computer lab and outside the reference room.
+These scanners are free of charge for use by all library patrons.
 With this high tech scanner users can create keyword searchable PDFs which can be saved to a flash drive or sent as an email attachment.
 The face-up scanning capability enables users to capture multiple pages quickly – books no longer need to be flipped over to turn the page and then flipped back over for each scan or copy.
 The scanner can scan book pages without laying the book flat, thus saving the spines of fragile books and it also produces either color or black & white images.

 Printing is available to public patrons using any of the seven public computers located on the first floor of the library.
 Patrons may send print jobs for .10/pg.
 Once you send a job to the printer, go to the circulation desk to pay for the job.
 The circulation assistant will tell you how many pages the print job is and release the print job upon payment.
 If you send a document to the printer by mistake, the circulation can cancel it without any charge to you.